jl-wearing/movie-recommendation-remote/README.md

-# Movie Recommendation Engine with Naïve Bayes
+# Movie Recommendation Engine with Naive Bayes

 The project frames movie recommendation as a **binary classification** problem:
 *given how a user rated other movies, predict whether they will like a target